KyleNeece/KyleNeece.github.io/content/DM Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 24.md

 		- Avoid lightning strikes
 		- Watch out for freezing blizzards
 		- Make it through earthquakes, boulders, etc
+		- Some combats with sacrificial demon bombers and mephits
+			- Hoard 12 of these (zombie stat block with kamikaze stuff)
+		- other combats with elementals
+			- 124 of monster manual
+			- trio
 - Make it to Jackson eventually, on a clear and plain island
 	- Magical chains and energy generator attached to him, party will have to find a way to save him
 		- After freeing him, sets off Alarm
 - Degalith will arrive
 	- Boss fight on an island
 - After his defeat, demons will begin to flood the plane, party will have to run away and get out
 - Make it out the Abyss, next steps